Adelabumowe/aws-config/AWS-config-docs.md

 <ins>Step 1</ins>: Create a delegated admin and enable aws config in the master account

-__Note__Use the master account profile to run this script as it creates a delegated admin and deploys a self-managed stackset in the master account which enables aws config in the specified region and accounts.
+_Note_ Use the master account profile to run this script as it creates a delegated admin and deploys a self-managed stackset in the master account which enables aws config in all enabled regions in the master account.
 See below images

 ```sh
 ./configmasteraccount.sh